yinglei2007/CleaningDataProject/README.md

 For Step3:
 To substitute activity code for readable names, I relaced code with descriptive name according to activity_labels.
-Data is stored in test_trainData
+Data is stored in measure_data

 For Step4:
 To label the dataset with descriptive variable names, I already applied "features" as column names for test_trainData.
+Column names are inhereted by measure_data.

 For Step5:
-From the data set in step 4, to create a second, independent tidy data set with the average of each variable for each activity and each subject, I grouped test_trainData with group_by for "Subject" and "Activity" and created a new dataset named "by_activity_subject"; then I used "summarise_each" for "by_activity_subject" to get mean of each variable and created a new dataset called "meanValue" and exported as "meanValue.txt" which contains 180 rows (30 subjects with 6 activities) and 563 columns (563 variables, 561 mean value of measurements, plus Subject and Activity columns)
+From the data set in step 4, to create a second, independent tidy data set with the average of each variable for each activity and each subject, I grouped measure_data with group_by for "Subject" and "Activity" and created a new dataset named "by_activity_subject"; then I used "summarise_each" for "by_activity_subject" to get mean of each variable and created a new dataset called "meanValue" and exported as "meanValue.txt" which contains 180 rows (30 subjects with 6 activities) and 68 columns (68 variables, 66 mean value of measurements, plus Subject and Activity columns)